hydromelvictor/simple_shell/README.md

  cmd_args.c | function to count delims of string |
 | cmd_runs.c | Executes programs, verify the locations and handles all functions |
 | cmd_sys.c | handle command call system execute |

+### Built with
+This project was built and development with: